vgno/coding-standards/objc/README.md

 ## XIB's naming

-XIB files allow to give custom name for it's elements.
-Therefore each of elements that are part of XIB file should have a proper name that reflects it's purpouse.
+XIB files allows giving custom names for its elements.
+Therefore each element that is part of the XIB file should have a proper name that reflects its purpose.

 ** Not: **